- GW Home

 - Are there GPA requirements?

 All applicants should be in good academic standing and the award is contingent upon the student maintaining a minimum GPA of 2.5 for undergraduate students, or a minimum GPA of 3.0 for graduate students, through the end of the internship period.
-If a Fall 2014 grant recipient's cumulative GPA falls below the eligibility criteria after Summer 2014 grades are posted, their grant will be subject to review.
+If a Spring 2015 grant recipient's cumulative GPA falls below the eligibility criteria after Fall 2014 grades are posted, their grant will be subject to review.

 - Do I need to be in good disciplinary standing with the university to be considered?